-Perform a recital under the guidance of the student's applied music instructor and approved by a committee from the percussion area in a pre-recital hearing.
-A recording of the recital must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent another member from the string area, and a faculty member from either the music theory or musicology area.
+- Complete 4 to 6 credits of elective courses in music at the 400level or above, exclusive of additional credits in MUS 896. - d.
+Perform a percussion recital under the guidance of the student's applied music instructor and approved by a committee from the percussion area in a pre-recital hearing.
+A recording of the recital must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record. - e.
+Complete the final oral certifying examination administered by a committee consisting of the student's applied music instructor, another member from the percussion area, and a faculty member from either the music theory or musicology area.